MicrosoftDocs/entra-docs/docs/identity-platform/reference-native-authentication-api.md

 ms.topic: reference
 ms.date: 04/09/2024

-#Customer intent: As an identity developer, I want to learn how to integrate customer apps with Native authentication's email and password API that Microsoft Entra ID for customers supports.
+#Customer intent: As an identity developer, I want to learn how to integrate customer-facing apps with native authentication API so that I can sign in customer users into external tenant.
 ---

 # Native authentication API reference